In the beginning were printed books.

 - Flexibility: A single device is enough to store any number of eBooks you want.
 So instead of inconveniently carrying many bulky books around, one eBook reader can hold way more eBooks than you can read in your lifetime.

 Students benefit the most out of it as they do not have to carry a bag full of books every day.
-This is known to affect the spinal cord.
+Such an effort is known to affect the spinal cord.
+With eBooks, long live the spinal cord!

 - Convenient: Do you have to do some last minute research or time is not on your side?
 A good eBook store will provide you the required material within minutes only.